corshatech/cast/CONTRIBUTING.md

 ## Linting

 Pull requests must pass a [Super-Linter](https://github.com/github/super-linter) check before being merged.
-To run Super-Linter locally, use the command ```make super-linter```.
+If you would like to test your changes with the linter, we have a make script that runs Super-Linter locally using docker.
+You can use it with the command ```make super-linter```.

 ## Communication